2022 C o n c e r t s

-Scroll down for reservation form and event descriptions.
+Scroll down for the reservation form and event descriptions.

 Please submit a reservation for the events you want to attend.
 Seating is limited to the first 100 attendees.
 You may reserve seating for up to two people including yourself.
 We will confirm your reservation by email.
-If later, you find you cannot make the event, please let us know so those on the 'wait list' may be able to attend.
+If later, you find you cannot make the event, please let us know so those on the 'wait list' will be able to attend.
 The email confirming your attendance will include the address of Robin's Nest.
 Parking is limited.
-Please consider biking to the event.
+Please consider biking, walking, or skipping to the event.

 Please remember to bring lawn chairs and a bottle of wine, beer or other drink to share with the group.